-On November 11, 2013, we entered into an Expense Support and Conditional Reimbursement Agreement (the "Reimbursement Agreement") with the Adviser.
-Under the Reimbursement Agreement, until December 31, 2013 or a prior date mutually agreed to by both parties, the Adviser will pay us up to 100% of the Company's operating expenses (the "Expense Support Payment").
+On November 11, 2013, we entered into an Expense Support and Conditional Reimbursement Agreement (the "2013 Expense Reimbursement Agreement") with the Adviser.
+Under the 2013 Expense Reimbursement Agreement, until December 31, 2013 or a prior date mutually agreed to by both parties, the Adviser will pay us up to 100% of the Company's our operating expenses (the "Expense Support Payment").
 Operating expenses are defined as 2013 third party operating costs and expenses incurred by us under generally accepted accounting principles for investment management companies.
 Any Expense Support Payments paid by the Adviser are subject to conditional reimbursement by us upon a determination by our board of directors that we have achieved a reasonable level of expenses relative to our investment income.
 Any repayment of Expense Support Payments will be made within a period not to exceed three years from the date each respective Expense Support Payment is determined.
-The Reimbursement Agreement may be terminated by us at any time, and shall automatically terminate upon termination of the Advisory Agreement, or upon our liquidation or dissolution.
-For the year ended December 31, 2013, the Adviser made an Expense Support Payment of \$153,000 to us.
+Pursuant to the terms of the 2013 Expense Reimbursement Agreement, for the year ended December 31, 2013, the Adviser made an Expense Support Payment of \$153,000 to us.

-On December 30, 2013, we and the Adviser agreed to an Expense Support and Conditional Reimbursement Agreement (the "Expense Reimbursement Agreement").
-Under the Expense Reimbursement Agreement, until March 31, 2014 or a prior date mutually agreed to by both parties, the Adviser, at its sole discretion, will pay to us up to 100% of the Company's operating expenses (the "Expense Support Payment") in order for us to achieve a reasonable level of expenses relative to its investment income (the "Operating Expense Objective").
-Under the Expense Reimbursement Agreement, operating expenses are defined as third party operating costs and expenses incurred by the Company between January 1, 2014 and March 31, 2014 under generally accepted accounting principles for investment management companies.
-The Expense Reimbursement Agreement requires a mandatory reimbursement of any Expense Support Payment to the extent that our results exceed the Operating Expense Objective during the year ending December 31, 2014 (a "Mandatory Reimbursement Payment").
-Any Mandatory Reimbursement Payment under the Expense Reimbursement Agreement will be determined by the Adviser and us and will not be subject to Board approval.
-To the extent that any portion of the Expense Support Payments remains unreimbursed after the Company has made any Mandatory Reimbursement Payments, the Board, in its discretion, may approve the repayment of such unreimbursed outstanding Expense Support Payments upon a determination by the Board that the Company has achieved the Operating Expense Objective during any calendar quarter (a "Conditional Reimbursement Payment").
-Under the Expense Reimbursement Agreement, any unreimbursed Expense Support Payments may be reimbursed by us within a period not to exceed three years from the date each respective Expense Support Payment is determined, but only after any outstanding Expense Support Payment amounts have been reimbursed under that certain Expense Support and Conditional Reimbursement Agreement, dated as of November 11, 2013, by and between us and the Adviser.
-Any Expense Support Payments that remain unreimbursed three years after such payment is determined will be considered permanently waived.
-The Expense Reimbursement Agreement may be terminated by us at any time, and shall automatically terminate upon termination of the Advisory Agreement or upon liquidation or dissolution of the Company.
-On March 31, 2014, the Expense Reimbursement Agreement was extended through June 30, 2014. and further extended on June 30, 2014 through September 30, 2014.
+On December 30, 2013, we agreed to an Expense Support and Conditional Reimbursement Agreement with the Adviser, which was subsequently amended on March 31, 2014, June 30, 2014 and September 30, 2014 (as amended, the "2014 Expense Reimbursement Agreement").
+Under the 2014 Expense Reimbursement Agreement, until December 31, 2014 or a prior date mutually agreed to by both parties, the Adviser, at its sole discretion, will pay to us up to 100% of our operating expenses, (an "Expense Support Payment"), in order to achieve a reasonable level of expenses relative to its investment income (the "Operating Expense Objective").
+Under the 2014 Expense Reimbursement Agreement, operating expenses are defined as third party operating costs and expenses incurred by the Company between January 1, 2014, and December 31, 2014, under generally accepted accounting principles for investment management companies.
+The Board, in its discretion, may approve the repayment of unreimbursed Expense Support Payments (a "Reimbursement Payment") upon a determination by the Board that we have achieved the Operating Expense Objective in any quarter following receipt by us of an Expense Support Payment.
+Under the 2014 Expense Reimbursement Agreement, any unreimbursed Expense Support Payment may be reimbursed by us within a period not to exceed three years from the date each respective Expense Support Payment was determined, but only after any Expense Support Payment will be permanently waived.
+The 2013 Expense Reimbursement Agreement.
+Any Expense Support Payment share been reimbursed three years after such payment will be permanently waived.
+The 2014 Expense Reimbursement and the greement may be terminated by us at any time, and shall automatically terminate upon termination of the Advisory Agreement or upon our liquidation or dissolution.